-Input Parameter Description

-Domain Name Name of the domain.

-VLAN ID VLAN ID on which to apply the remote maintenance endpoint with multicast.
+Input Parameter Description Domain Name Name of the domain.
+Option 1 Select VLAN option for a VLAN configuration and Service option for Service configuration.
+VLAN ID 1 VLAN ID on which to apply the remote maintenance endpoint with multicast.
 The VLAN ID range is from 1 to 4094.